 Your final mark on the project/dissertation will be determined after the viva.

 Your examiners may request some changes to the dissertation once the viva is over.
 These will need to be finalised before you submit the final version of the dissertation.
-Once this is done, you will need to submit four hard-bound copies of your dissertation to the IoL Administrative Officer.
+Once this is done, you will need to submit two hard-bound copies of your dissertation to Ms Victoria Sciberras-Herrera, the Institute's Administrative Officer, alongside an electronic version for the University Library over e-mail.
+All copies should include a signed declaration of authenticity, while the electronic version must conform to the standards set by the University of Malta Library.

-As a guideline, the following is a typical timeline for your project.
+As a guideline, the following is a typical timeline for your dissertations.
 Understandably, individual projects will sometimes have different requirements.
-However, note that delaying certain steps -- especially Ethical Approval -- can compromise the pace at which you are able to complete your work.
+However, note that delaying certain steps -- especially Ethical Approval -- can compromise the pace at which you will be able to complete your work.